ga77su/ga77su/README.md

 ## question

 **core question:**
-can creating and using a personal cryptocurrency, like $ga77su, allow individuals to achieve greater control over their savings and financial identity, compared to traditional finance systems or existing cryptocurrencies?
+can creating and using a self-created cryptocurrency offer individuals greater financial autonomy and self-sovereignty, as an alternative to traditional finance and speculative cryptocurrencies?

 ## hypothesis